 *Corresponding author: Dr Talat Khadivzadeh, Nursing and Midwifery faculty, ebn-e-sina avenuie, Mashhad, Razavi Khorasan, Iran. e-mail: Kabirianm1@gmail.com Phone.N: 09155257786

-Introduction: experimental studies are among the most effective studies in medical sciences.
-Due to the importance of these studies in producing credible scientific evidence regarding the medical ethics education, the present study aimed to critically evaluation the quality of published experimental and quasi-experimental studies on the impact of different approaches to medical ethics education.
+Introduction: Experimental research is one of the most effective type of investigation in medical sciences.
+Given the importance of these studies in producing credible scientific evidence regarding the medical ethics education, the present study aimed to critically evaluate the quality of published experimental and quasi-experimental research and the impact of different approaches on medical ethics education.

-Methods: published experimental or quasi-experimental studies from 2008 to 2018 on the impact of different approaches to medical ethics education were investigated in the CINAHL, Cochrane Library, PubMed, PsycINFO, Web of Science, Scopus, and Embase databases.
-Moral, Ethics, Education, Training, Instruction and Medical sciences were keywords in this study.
+Methods: We investigated the published experimental or quasi-experimental studies from 2008 to 2018 and the impact of different approaches on medical ethics education in the CINAHL, Cochrane Library, PubMed, PsycINFO, Web of Science, Scopus, and Embase databases.
+Moral, Ethics, Education, Training, Instruction and Medical sciences were the keywords in this study.
 Of the 936 articles, 22 papers were evaluated using the SURE 2018 and analyzed by two researchers separately.
-SURE adapted and updated from the former Health Evidence Bulletins Wales checklist and consists of 14 items with a scoring of “yes, no and can’t tell”.
+SURE was adapted and updated from the former Health Evidence Bulletins Wales checklist.
+It consisted of 14 items with a scoring of “yes, no and can’t tell”.
 The score range for each article was defined from 0 to 28.
 Data were analyzed using descriptive statistics and SPSS ver.
 22.

 Results: The mean overall quality of the 22 reviewed articles was 14.30 ± 3.23 with a range of 8-20.
 The appropriateness of the research question and the type of interventions earned the full score in 95.7% and 100% of the articles.
 Randomization and random allocation were reported in 13% and 43.5% of the articles.
 None of the articles reported blindness (0%).
 69.6% of the articles had a zero score on the sample size.
-82.6% of the articles were referred to the main results, while only one article reported the exact description of the data analysis.
-In terms of ethics in the research, 21.7% of the articles referred to the code of ethics and 52.2% to the conflict of interest.
+82.6% of the articles were referred to the main results, while only one article was reported the exact description of the data analysis.
+In terms of ethics in the research, 21.7% and 52.2% of the articles were referred to the code of ethics and the conflict of interest, respectively.

-Conclusion: experimental studies published in the field of ethics education in medical sciences have a moderate to low level of quality.
-The most weakness of articles is related to the research methodology section.
-Therefore, it is suggested that, the use of statisticians and methodologists, standard tools for self-assessment of articles and training in this regard should be considered.
+Conclusion: There is a moderate to low level of quality in the experimental studies published in the field of ethics education.
+The most notable weakness of articles was related to the research methodology section.
+Therefore, it is suggested that statisticians, methodologists, and standard tools be considered for the self-assessment of articles and training in this regard.

 Keywords: Critical Appraisal, Education, Ethics, Medical Sciences, SURE checklist